How social networks influence human behavior: An integrated latent space approach for differential social influence: Simulation Studies

 \paragraph*{Scenario 2}

-Unlike Scenarios 1.1 to 1.3, we now assume that the social network space configuration mismatches the item-respondent network configuration.
-Specifically, for the social network, we consider two-person clusters (150 respondents per cluster), while three-person clusters (100 people per cluster) and three-item clusters (10 items per cluster) in the item-respondent network.
-As displayed in Figures \ref{fig:latent_sim2}(a) and (b), the social network space appears quite different from the item-respondent network space, such that the person cluster in the bottom of the space does not match any of the person clusters in the item-respondent space.
+{ Unlike Scenarios 1.1 to 1.3, we assume that the cluster membership of respondents in social network mismatches the cluster membership of respondents in the item-respondent network data.} Specifically, for the social network, we consider two-person clusters, while three-person clusters and three-item clusters in the item-respondent network.
+We generate the item response data as in Scenario 1.1.
+For the social network data, we randomly generated the number of respondents between 75 and 150 per cluster. { The respondents included in the third cluster of the item response network randomly change their membership to the first or second cluster. $\mathbf{P}{\text{net}}$ and $\mathbf{P}{\text{irt}}$ for Scenario 2 are shown in Table \ref{tab:prob2}.
+Scenario 2 is similar to Scenario 1.1 except for the number of person memberships. $a$, $b$, $c$, and $d$ are set the same as in Scenario 1.1. }

-The person and item positions of the item-respondent space were generated based on Eq (\ref{eq:zw}).
-For the social network data, the latent position ${\bf z}'_k$ for respondent $k$ were generated as follows: